Green-Software-Foundation/awesome-green-software/readme.md

 - [Carbon AppInsights](https://github.com/cloudyspells/carbon-appinsights) An Azure Functions-based solution for logging emissions data for Azure regions from Electricity Maps to Azure Monitor for alerting triggers and automated actions.
 - [Carbon Aware SDK](https://github.com/Green-Software-Foundation/carbon-aware-sdk) A Web API and command line for obtaining unified forecast and historical power grid emissions data based on location and time, to help build Carbon Aware software.
+- [Carbon Aware Computing Hangfire Extension](https://github.com/bluehands/Hangfire.Community.CarbonAwareExecution) A Hangfire extension to schedule tasks with carbon awareness in mind.
+The best point in time is calculated based on emission forecasts to get a window with a minimal grid carbon intensity.
+- [Carbon Aware Computing - Tools & Free forecast data](https://github.com/bluehands/Carbon-Aware-Computing) The goal of this project is to provide developers with hassle-free, easy-to-use, ready-to-run tools for carbon-aware computing.
+The software contains a NuGet-Package, Powershell-Commandlets, and a live instance of the SDK.
+An open data carbon forecast for Europe is available as in the JSON-Carbon SDK-compatible format.
 - [PSElectricityMaps](https://github.com/cloudyspells/PSElectricityMaps) A PowerShell Module for retrieving current carbon emissions data for power grids with a free account on ElectricityMaps / CO2signal.
 - [PSWattTime](https://github.com/cloudyspells/PSWattTime) A PowerShell Module for retrieving current carbon emissions data for power grids with a free account on WattTime.org.